 Historic vehicles (including trailers) must be 30 years of age or older as from the year of manufacture.

 The registered operator must be a member of a Transport for NSW recognised historic vehicle club.

 If the operator changes clubs during the currency of the conditional registration, an Historic Vehicle Declaration proving vehicle and operator eligibility for the new club is required.

 Historic vehicles must be as close to original condition as possible, with no alterations except for safety features such as seatbelts and turn indicators, or period accessories and options, if desired.

-LPG conversions are allowed providing it is approved by the Roads and Maritime recognised historic vehicle club.
+LPG conversions are allowed providing it is approved by the Transport for NSW recognised historic vehicle club.

 Registering a vehicle in the Historic Vehicle Scheme

 To conditionally register a vehicle in the Historic Vehicle Scheme, you must attend a registry or service centre in person and present:

 - Proof of identity such as a NSW driver licence

 - Proof of registration entitlement (eg an original receipt for the vehicle, which clearly shows the buyer’s name, the seller’s name, address and signature, the VIN or Chassis/frame or serial number and the date of acquisition)